Ella had changed trains at Ipswich and was now on the second leg. The journey was not that long, but it was proving rather trying.

 “OK.”

 Eddie laid out his work on the table.
-There were all sorts of styles, from landscapes reminiscent of Turner and Constable, through to Arts And Crafts, Art Noveau and Modernism, street scenes, countryside, forests and seascapes.
-The were all drawn masterfully, superb craftsmanship, but Frieda recoiled into her chair and Ella struggled not to do the same.
-All the people in his paintings and drawings looked wrong, the lines were right, the colours were right, but in one landscape a running figure felt like it was a scarecrow posed to look like a runner, in a street scene the people stared out of the scene with dead eyes, zombie eyes.
-“I just can’t get the people to look, even alive, I keep trying and trying and they always come out like this.”
+There were all sorts of styles, from landscapes reminiscent of Turner and Constable, through to Arts and Crafts, Art Nouveau and Modernism, street scenes, countryside, forests and seascapes.
+They were all drawn masterfully, superb craftsmanship, but Frieda recoiled into her chair, and Ella struggled not to do the same.
+All the people in his paintings and drawings looked wrong, the lines were right, the colours were right, but in one landscape, a running figure felt like it was a scarecrow posed to look like a runner, in a street scene, the people stared out of the scene with dead eyes, zombie eyes.
+“I just can’t get the people to look, even alive, I keep trying and trying, and they always come out like this.”

 “Oh”

-Geoff said “Eddie, I will help you any way I can, all the rest of my team feel the same, your craftsmanship is the best we have seen in a student in years, maybe ever.
+Geoff said, “Eddie, I will help you any way I can.
+All the rest of my team feels the same.
+Your craftsmanship is the best we have seen in a student in years, maybe ever.
 You will get there, and I think your fellow students will want to help you just as much as we do.”

 “Because.”